Paddy Power Gold Cup Preview, Tips, Runners & Trends (November Meeting)

 Paddy Power Gold Cup Trainer Statistics

-There are multiple leading trainers in the Paddy Power Gold Cup over the last 20 renewals with Paul Nicholls, Nigel Twiston-Davies and Jonjo O'Neill having all won the race three times.
-Paul Nicholls winners have been with Al Ferof (2012), Caid Du Berlais (2014) and Stage Star (2023).
-Nigel Twiston-Davies winners have been with Imperial Commander (2008), Little Josh (2010) and Splash Of Ginge (2017).
-Jonjo O'Neill winners have been with Exotic Dancer (2006), Johns Spirit (2013) and Taquin Du Seuil (2016).
-Multiple trainers have not had the best of times over the last 20 renewals in the Paddy Power Gold Cup, Nicky Henderson (0-28), Philip Hobbs (0-16) and Venetia Williams (0-14) have all failed to produce a single winner despite sending multiple runners to the race.
+The leading trainer in the Paddy Power Gold Cup over the last 20 renewals is Paul Nicholls who has won the race four times with those four winners coming from Al Ferof (2012), Caid Du Berlais (2014), Stage Star (2023) and Il Ridoto (2024).
+Other trainers who have recorded multiple wins in the Paddy Power Gold Cup are Nigel Twiston-Davies (3 wins) and Jonjo O'Neill (3 wins).
+Multiple trainers have not had the best of times over the last 20 renewals in the Paddy Power Gold Cup, Nicky Henderson (0-27), Philip Hobbs (0-14) and Venetia Williams (0-13) have all failed to produce a single winner despite sending multiple runners to the race.

 Here are some of the top Paddy Power Gold Cup trainer statistics over the last 20 renewals (R = Runners, W = Winners, P = Places including winners, Win LSP is based on 1pt Win and EW LSP is based on 0.5pt Win & 0.5pt Place):